 Given this: (a) is it a Ruby bug, and (b) if not, should we remove the method, as it might confuse folks?

-#2 Updated by mame (Yusuke Endoh) about 9 years ago
+#2 Updated by mame (Yusuke Endoh) over 9 years ago

 - Assignee changed from mame (Yusuke Endoh) to ko1 (Koichi Sasada)